shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Data Security, Penetration Testing, or Tech Support
+My journey in Information Technology has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Data Security, Penetration Testing, or Tech Support

 ## Skills